-If you're like us, when it comes to all things Italy food culture, your dreams were fueled by the second season of Master Of None.
+If you’re like us when it comes to all things Italian food culture, your dreams were fueled by the second season of Master Of None.

 Let’s say you’ve secured that coveted ressie at Osteria Francescana, brushed up on your Italian, and packed the most Instagrammable outfits.
 The last thing to plan for your trip to Italy?
 How to fit in with the locals!

 There are two types of travelers: those who make an effort to fit into the local culture and those who don’t give AF.
 Around here, we try to fit in, especially when it comes to eating out in Italy and etiquette.

 True, we Americans may have nearly 150 years of Emily Post’s etiquette wisdom, but the Italians have us beat.
 Their definitive tome on table manners, known as Il Galateo, dates back to the Renaissance when Italy was ground zero for all things etiquette!

 Yes, there’s a wide range of dining experiences, so you can keep things super casual if you’re noshing on street food, at a pizzeria, or a cafe.
 But, if your list of places to eat in Italy includes a ressie at a Michelin-starred restaurant or you’re heading to a classic ristorante, you’ll need to know a few things about dining in Italy.